Oct 08, 2025

 Biological, Biomedical and Combined Sciences Outcomes

-3. Data Interpretation and Evaluation: Interprret, evaluate, and draw conclusions from data in order to make evidence-based arguments about the natural world.
+8. Data Interpretation & Evaluation: Interpret, evaluate, and draw conclusions from data in order to make evident-based arguments about the natural world.

 This baccalaureate degree is designed to develop breadth, with an emphasis on chemistry that provides maximum flexibility in career choices.
 Students with this major may pursue careers in health sciences, industry, environmental sciences, and other related areas.